Posted By Paul Kafasis on June 28th, 2018

 Given the above, we strongly encourage all active users of Nicecast to move to Audio Hijack.
 Audio Hijack is fully supported and in active development, with frequent updates.
 The app offers nearly all the functionality Nicecast had1, with many additional features and improvements as described above.

-If you already own Audio Hijack, just grab version 3.5 (or higher), and get started.
+If you already own Audio Hijack, just grab Audio Hijack 3.5 (or newer) to get started.
 This is a free update for owners of Audio Hijack 3, and re-creating your setup should be quick.
+If you’re new to Audio Hijack, head over to our Audio Hijack page to learn more and download the free trial.

 We’re excited to see how folks take advantage of Audio Hijack’s new broadcasting ability, and former Nicecast users are sure to be a big part of that.
 We hope to hear you using Audio Hijack to broadcast soon!